How Do Short Films Make Money? (Tips & Tricks)

 What is branded narrative content?

-A branded narrative short is a short film with a unique story – a.k.a narrative -.
+A branded narrative short is a short film with a unique story, a.k.a. narrative.
 Still, because it’s bought and paid for by a big brand, it is either loosely tied to the company sponsoring it or includes its content or product in some way.

-The most famous example of this short is the popular branded series “The Hire,” starring Clive Owen as a getaway driver in all sorts of action or dramatic scenarios united only by him driving a BMW.
+The most famous example of this short is the popular branded series “The Hire,” starring Clive Owen as a getaway driver in all sorts of action or dramatic scenarios united only by his driving a BMW.
 The series was created for, you guessed it, BMW:

 What’s cool about this series is that it invited all kinds of amazingly talented directors on board to do whatever they wanted as long as it showed off how cool it is to drive a BMW.